VictorEscribano/PECORE/README.md

 We developed a set of functions stored in the transformations.py file so all the solutions can share this library and clean the main codes.
 To solve this problem, 2 solutions have been proposed:

- Markup : 1.
-Navigation using the Navigation Stack using global coordinates.
+1. **Navigation using the Navigation Stack using global coordinates.**
   **Usage:**
     To execute the launch:
    ```console